 Clean the sardines well and make oblique gashes on both sides of the fish.

-Grind all other ingredients into a paste form
+Grind all other ingredients (Black pepper powder, Turmeric powder, Red chilly powder, Salt) into a paste form

 Marinate the mathi fish with this paste and keep it aside for half an hour.